 - 1. To cooperate with the Department of Public Welfare (DPW) by providing information on fuel usage and cost for LIHEAP households: - a) Deliverable fuel vendors must provide a metered delivery ticket for all crisis deliveries.
 Metered delivery tickets will contain the vendor's name and address, the date and time of delivery, the purchaser's name and address, product identification, the driver's signature or employee number, the delivery vehicle's permanently assigned company truck number, the price per gallon and the volume in terms of gallons to the nearest one-tenth of a gallon. - b) Vendors will provide all requested information established in DPW policies and procedures.
 Vendors will submit all information within 30 calendar days of the date a crisis benefit was authorized.
-All information must be sent to the appropriate agency, as designated by DPW, via mail, fax, or scanning.
+All information must be sent to the appropriate agency, as designated by DPW, via mail or fax.
 Vendors will not receive payment if all information is received on or after the 31st day a crisis delivery was authorized.
 LIHEAP recipients cannot be billed for services as a result of a vendor's failure to comply with billing requirements in this agreement. - c) Deliverable fuel vendors and utility companies must retain all documents related to LIHEAP payments and deliveries for 4 years in an orderly and retrievable manner. - 2.
 To apply the full payment amount of each LIHEAP benefit approved by DPW to the respective account of each LIHEAP recipient whom the vendor serves. - 3.
-To charge a LIHEAP household according to the requirements below. - a) The cash price normally charged for energy delivered, not a credit price. - b) The same amount a non-LIHEAP household would be billed for an identical delivery, except for additional discounts that may be required by established DPW policies and procedures. - c) Public utilities that operate Customer Assistance Programs, CAP, will apply the LIHEAP cash component benefits to the customer's account in full: - 1. to resolve any past due CAP payments, - 2. to the current CAP payment, and - 3. any remaining funds will be credited to future CAP payments. - CAP payment is defined as the amount the customer is required to pay under the terms of a utility's CAP agreement. - 4.
-To not discriminate against any eligible household in regard to terms and conditions of sale, credit, delivery service or price, nor treat adversely any household receiving energy assistance because of such assistance. - 5.
-To promptly notify the LIHEAP Project Manager whenever discrepancies in approved fuel applications are found (for example, oil being authorized for a residence serviced 100% by coal) or when the vendor is aware of any potentially fraudulent activity. - 6.
-To apply all payments paid by DPW (for both Cash Component and Crisis Component benefits) on behalf of the customer against that customer's heating costs, subject to subparagraphs "a" through "h" below, and to not use any such funds for security deposits or late payments or other finance charges. - a) Late payment charges must be frozen at the amount they are at the time notification of eligibility for LIHEAP (energy assistance) benefits is received by the vendor, and may not be increased for the remainder of the LIHEAP program year; i.e., the date that applications for LIHEAP benefits are no longer accepted. - b) Vendors are holding, on DPW's behalf, federal money for the benefit of recipient customers.
-Vendors are prohibited from using LIHEAP funds for purposes other than home heating.
-This requirement does not supersede the provisions of the Federal Bankruptcy Act, 11 U.S.C., Section 366.
+To charge a LIHEAP household according to the requirements below: - a) The cash price normally charged for energy delivered, not a credit price, or

+The same amount a non-LIHEAP household would be billed for an identical delivery, except for additional discounts that may be required by established DPW policies and procedures, whichever is more beneficial to the client.

+- b) Public utilities that operate Customer Assistance Programs, CAP, under the Rate Discount Model will apply the LIHEAP cash component benefits to the customer's account in full: - 1. to resolve any past due CAP payments, - 2. to the current CAP payment, and - 3. any remaining funds will be credited to future CAP payments.

+CAP payment is defined as the amount the customer is required to pay under the terms of a utility's CAP agreement.